-Prices for War of the Spark cards continue to fluctuate following rotation and the unstable Standard 2020 metagame.
+Prices for War of the Spark cards continue to fluctuate following rotation now that the Standard format is balancing itself out.

 Unlike previous Magic sets, WotS contained 36 planeswalkers, cards with alternative Japanese art, Eternal-Gods, and powerful legendary cards.
 In combination with the growth of MTG Arena, War of the Spark exceeded expectations across all formats.